israeldvd/fsopen/part3/phonebook-backend/README.md

 # Phonebook backend

 This repository contains the backend of the **phonebook** app.
+It makes use of _fly.io_ machines, but you could alter to your favorite choice.

-## URI
+## On-line app's URI

 You can access it by and send requests to the URL <https://dvd-phonebook.fly.dev>.
+It is currently up and running.

 ## Using environment variables